 Our student-led Shabbat services are held each Friday during the academic year.
 The location varies from year to year, but the combination of strong leadership from our Hillel with support from the campus helps to provide Jewish students the opportunity to gather weekly to welcome the Sabbath!
 Our services tend to be very informal and reflect the Reform background of many of our students, but are constantly adapting to meet the needs and makeup of the campus Jewish community.

 Our dedicated Islamic Prayer Room is available for Muslim students throughout the academic year.
-Local prayer times are posted weekly, and a Qu’ran and prayer mats are always available.
+A Qu’ran and prayer mats are always available.
 While our Muslim community is small, we’re committed to offering a safe and welcoming space for community and prayer.

 One common approach to meditation is to work with guided imagery and reflection.
 Our students and staff work to offer regular (often weekly) guided meditation experiences drawing from diverse spiritual and cultural backgrounds.
-Guided meditation is currently held on Wednesday evenings.
+Guided meditations are held every other Monday at 11am in the Meditation room.